 You’ll have many questions concerning transplant.
-Transplant Living, an online newsletter that focuses on transplants, has an excellent information for those facing transplants.
+Transplant Living, an online newsletter that focuses on transplants, has excellent information for those facing transplants.

 The United Network for Organ Sharing (UNOS) has a comprehensive list of questions you may want to review.
 Below are some additional questions specific to liver transplant issues.

 - What will happen if I don’t have a transplant?

 - What is the transplant center’s liver survival rate?

 - How can I improve my chances of success before and after surgery?

 - What is the expected surgery recovery time?

 - Am I able to take medications on time each day and refill prescriptions in a timely manner?